James J. McDonald Jr.

 Jim also advises employers on how to prevent employment disputes from arising and on various strategic human resource management issues.
 He drafts employment agreements, nondisclosure and confidentiality agreements, and contractor agreements.
 He also has advised employers on the labor and employment law aspects of mergers and acquisitions in the hospitality, manufacturing and technology industries.

 Jim additionally advises employers on how to manage union strikes and picketing, he has obtained injunctions against unlawful union picketing, and he obtained a six-figure settlement against a union for unlawful secondary boycott activity.
-He also has counseled numerous employers regarding layoffs and “right-sizing” their workforces, provided advice on the Worker Adjustment Retraining and Notification (WARN) Act, drafted severance agreements and conducted effects bargaining.
+He also has counseled numerous employers regarding layoffs and “right-sizing” their workforces, provided advice on the Worker Adjustment Retraining and Notification (WARN) Act, counseled clients regarding their obligations under the California Transparency in Supply Chains Act, and he has drafted severance agreements and conducted effects bargaining.

 Jim is author of the book California Employment Law: An Employer’s Guide, published by the Society for Human Resource Management (SHRM) in 2016.
 He is also editor of the treatise, Mental and Emotional Injuries in Employment Litigation published by BNA Books and author of more than 50 published articles.
 He has spoken before many trade and professional organizations on issues such as religion in the workplace, mental disabilities under the Americans with Disabilities Act (ADA), the defense of psychological injury claims in employment litigation, new theories of harassment and discrimination, the use of expert witnesses, and California employment law.